-The vast majority look like, well, just people, and they’re not bashing down hotel doors and grinning.
-They’re buying coffee in coffee shops, or working, or sitting at home.
+The vast majority look like just people, and they’re not bashing down hotel doors and grinning.
+They’re buying coffee in coffee shops, working, or sitting at home.

 In reality, people with mental illness look like the rest of society, because they are part of the rest of society—our neighbors, our family members, and ourselves.

 People say, “I’m so OCD,” when they want their food a certain way at a restaurant.
-That is not obsessive compulsive disorder, which is a real and very debilitating disease.
+That is not an obsessive-compulsive disorder, which is a real and debilitating disease.

 The Association of Mental Illness with Criminality